Fundament-Software/scopes/doc/cpp_users.rst

 compilation and as foundation for a build system.

 When building objects with Scopes, certain restrictions apply.
-The generated object file has no ties to the Scopes runtime, and so the corresponding Scopes code must not use any first-class objects as constants.
-Instead, such code may use the ``sc_*`` functions exported by the Scopes runtime, but must be linked with ``libscopesrt`` to make those symbols available.
+The generated object file has no ties to the Scopes runtime, and so you must not use any first class objects as constants in your program.
+You may use ``sc_*`` functions exported by the Scopes runtime, but must link with ``libscopesrt`` to make those symbols available.

 Compiler Errors
 ---------------

 At compile time, C/C++ compilers attempt to catch and report as many errors encountered as possible by default, with minimal contextual information provided to prevent bloating the error report further.

 In contrast, Scopes terminates compilation at the first error encountered, providing a compiler stack trace highlighting the individual steps in